jsoishi/busse_annulus/tex/JFM/referee_reports.md

 **Steve, do you want to have a look at this?**

 General comment 3
-**While this is an intriguing idea, and one that should absolutely be pursued, we do not believe we can address it in this work due to the space constraints.**
+**We thank the referee for this suggestion and it is definitely something we are interested in pursuing, though we do not believe we can address it in this work due to the space constraints.
+We would also like to stress that the role of rotation for the model considered here is slightly different than for the stratified beta-plane problem with stochastic forcing.
+In that model the strong constraint that leads to two-dimensionality and subsequent formation of large-scale flows arises due to the stratification and rotation can be seen modifying the basic dynamics (introducing, for example, anisotropy.
+Hence it makes sense to examine the limit of zero rotation.
+For the Busse annulus model it is rotation that leads to the strong constraint of two-dimensionality (and the nearly z-invariant solutions) and the model is certainly not valid in the limit of zero rotation.
+Thus the role of rotation is subtle.
+It is of course possible to examine the limit of zero slope for the end walls, which is equivalent to what is suggested by the referee.**

 Specific comments